The Grips of Addiction

 Why Is Detox Treatment Important?

-Detoxing undoubtedly requires much commitment, something many addicts just coming off drugs and alcohol may not have.
+Detoxing undoubtedly requires much commitment, something many people in active addiction just coming off drugs and alcohol may not have.
 Not only will self-detoxification require a strictness in the individual and their surroundings, it can also be extremely dangerous.

-The process also requires the use of certain non-narcotic or narcotic medications under medical supervision that depend on the substance the addict is using.
+The process also requires the use of certain non-narcotic or narcotic medications under medical supervision that depend on the substance the addicted person is using.
 Although the detoxification process will not eliminate the symptoms entirely, it will definitely make a huge impact on how severe the symptoms will become.

 Detox treatment typically lasts anywhere from three to 10 days, depending on the substance the individual is abusing and what medication he or she is given to cleanse the body.
 The length of the stay is determined by the duration of the drug abuse, the volume of intake, and the individual’s reaction to the medication used to aid the detox.
-Many addicts are fearful of this initial stage in recovery, because it is the most vulnerable time for the addict.
+Many people who have an addiction are fearful of this initial stage in recovery, because it is the most vulnerable time for them.
 They may feel at their lowest, because they were so reliant on other substances to give them what they needed to feel normal and “alive”.